matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 Clients MUST ensure that they only share secrets with other devices that are allowed to see them.
-For example, clients SHOULD only share secrets with devices that are verified and MAY prompt the user to confirm sharing the secret.
+For example, clients SHOULD only share secrets with the user’s own devices that are verified and MAY prompt the user to confirm sharing the secret.

 If a feature allows secrets to be stored or shared, then for consistency it